 There are several proposed scenarios for CGPP.
-This review focus on gravitational particle production from the vacuum as the result of a time evolution of the background gravitational field due to the expansion of the universe.
+This review focus on gravitational particle production from the vacuum as the result of a time evolution of the background gravitational field due to the expansion of the Universe.
 (When we refer to CGPP, we refer to this mechanism.)
+Cosmological gravitation particle production is an example of a ``semiclassical'' process in the sense that the external gravitational field is not quantized, but a ``spectator'' field is quantized, and the production of the spectator field is a quantum effect.

+For the calculation of CGPP we assume a standard inflationary evolution for the expansion of the early Universe (see \sref{sub:infcos}) with the initial energy density of the Universe determined by the potential energy of a scalar field known as the \textit{inflaton}.
+The dynamics of the inflaton field determines the evolution of the expansion of the Universe.

-Cosmological Gravitation Particle Production is an example of a ``semiclassical'' process in the sense that the external gravitational field is not quantized, but a ``spectator'' field \textit{is} quantized, and the production of the spectator field is a quantum effect.
-We will assume that the background geometry is rigid: the spectator field has no backreaction on the geometry.
-This is justified \textit{ex post facto} by the result that particle production is a small effect; the energy density contributed by produced particles does not dominate the mass-energy density until possibly late in the history of the universe when a classical description of the spectator field is appropriate.
-Although CGPP will be a tiny effect in the early universe, if the mass of the produced particle is large enough, the spectator species may come to dominate the mass density of the universe at late times when they behave classically.
+Since gravity is weak, CGPP is typically inefficient, and only a small fraction of the inflaton's energy is transferred to the spectator field during inflation and at the end of inflation.
+This means that the backreaction from CGPP on the inflaton dynamics can usually be neglected.
+Although CGPP will have a minuscule effect in the early Universe, the spectator species may come to dominate the mass density of the Universe at late times when they behave classically.